HashKillerOfficial/HashKiller/README.md

 # HashKiller
-Password recovery and password auditing tool, optimized on dictionary attacks.
+HashKiller is an automated hash cracker app that's optimized for dictionary attacks.
+It can be used on Windows, Linux and MacOs.

+#License
+HashKiller is licensed under the MIT license